Buckland, Massachusetts: Government

 Buckland employs the open town meeting form of government, and is governed by a board of selectmen and an administrative assistant.
 The town offices, police station and fire station are all located in Shelburne Falls, with the Buckland Public Library and the town's post office located near the geographic center of town.
 The nearest hospital, Franklin Medical Center, is located in Greenfield, as are most of the nearest state offices.

-On the state level, Buckland is represented in the Massachusetts House of Representatives as part of the Second Berkshire district, represented by Paul Mark, which covers central Berkshire County, as well as portions of Hampshire and Franklin Counties.
-In the Massachusetts Senate, the town is part of the Hampshire and Franklin district, represented by Ben Downing, which includes most of eastern Franklin County and much of eastern Hampshire County.
 The town is patrolled by the Second Barracks of Troop "B" of the Massachusetts State Police, headquartered on the Shelburne side of Shelburne Falls.

+On the state level, Buckland is represented in the Massachusetts House of Representatives as part of the 1st Franklin District, represented by Natalie Blais.
+In the Massachusetts Senate, the town is part of the Berkshire, Hampden, Franklin and Hampshire district, represented by Paul Mark.

 On the national level, Buckland is represented in the United States House of Representatives as part of Massachusetts's 1st congressional district and has been represented by Richard Neal of Springfield since January 2013, and is represented in the United States Senate by Ed Markey, and Elizabeth Warren.
-Neal was redistricted from Massachusetts's 2nd congressional district due to Massachusetts's loss of one seat in the House after reapportionment following the 2010 United States Census.
+Neal was redistricted from Massachusetts's 2nd congressional district due to Massachusetts's loss of one seat in the House after reapportionment following the 2010 United States census.

 Education

-Buckland is a member of the Mohawk Trail Regional School District, along with Ashfield, Charlemont, Colrain, Hawley, Heath, Plainfield, Rowe, and Shelburne.
+Buckland is a member of the Mohawk Trail / Hawlemont Regional School District, along with Ashfield, Charlemont, Colrain, Hawley, Heath, Plainfield, Rowe, and Shelburne.
 Students attend Buckland-Shelburne Regional Elementary School, which also serves the neighboring town of Shelburne which serves K–6.
 High school students then attend Mohawk Trail Regional High School.
 Mohawk Trail Regional's athletics teams are nicknamed the Warriors, and their school colors are blue and gold.
 There are several private, religious and charter schools located in the Greenfield area, with the most prominent being Deerfield Academy in Deerfield, Northfield Mount Hermon School in Gill, the Academy at Charlemont in Charlemont, Eaglebrook School in Deerfield, and Stoneleigh-Burnham School in Greenfield.

 The nearest community college, Greenfield Community College, is located in Greenfield.
 The nearest state college is Massachusetts College of Liberal Arts in North Adams, and the nearest state university is the University of Massachusetts Amherst.
 The nearest private colleges, including members of the Five Colleges and Seven Sisters, are located southeast in the Northampton area.